999tommy/Handyman/PROJECT_SUMMARY.md

 ## 📦 What Has Been Built

-A **production-ready Express.js backend** for a two-sided marketplace mobile app connecting customers with artisans.
+A **production-ready Express.js backend** for a two-sided marketplace mobile app connecting cu-stomers with artisans.

 ### ✅ Completed Components